m2sd/workbox-plugin-firebase-auth/README.md

 **Type:** `boolean`
 **Default:** `false`

 If true the plugin will await the fetch to go through and check if the response has a 401 status before attaching the authorization and resending the request.
-Be aware that this happens before the response is passed to the caching strategy, please plan accordingly (e.g. a cache first strategy might serve authorized content to non authorized users).

 > **Note:** Please make sure your server responds to unauthorized requests with a 401 status code, so that the plugin can correctly identify authorization failures.